-Once the acute pathology of the injury or disease is over, neurorehabilitation aims to recover the lost function of patients during the sub-acute and chronic stage of recovery.
-The rehabilitation team sets short term goals (generally considered to be two to three weeks) and long-term goals (longer than 3 weeks) which should be objective, measurable and time limited.
-Neurorehabilitation team has an understanding of neural regulation of movement patterns and sensory inputs and outputs.
-Some of the common principles used by neurorehabilitation therapist are motor learning, sensory facilitation and neural plasticity.
-Motor learning is a process where permanent changes occur in the neural structures in response to repetitive motor tasks and the ability of the brain to adapt, form and reroute the neural circutary is called brain plasticity.
+The rehabilitation team has a role to set short term goals (generally considered to be two to three weeks) and long term goals (longer than 3 weeks) which should be objective, measureable and time limited.
+Neurorehabilitation team has an understanding of neural regulation of movement patterns.
+A framework for typical motor behaviour is necessary to understand how motor behaviour is altered in persons with neurological dysfunction and how plastic properties of nervous system interact to produce change.
+Motor control is the study of how an individual controls movements already acquired.
 Neuroplasticity is defined as brain's ability to adapt or use cellular adaptations to learn or relearn functions which are previously lost as result of cellular death by trauma or disease at any age.
 Neuronal sprouting is thought to be primary mechanism, allowing injured neurons, to reconnect in new ways and allowing intact undamaged neurons to form new connection and to enhance function.
-Motor learning will continue throughout life as long as environment asks for change and central nervous system has pliability and desire to learn.
+Motor learning will continue throughout life as long as environment asks for change and CNS has pliability and desire to learn.
 The rehabilitation team promotes this learning and facilitates neural plasticity.

 The philosophic foundation of rehabilitation team is to promote purposeful activity thereby preventing dysfunction and eliciting maximum adaptation.
-These goal-oriented activities are meant to be culturally meaningful and important to the needs of patient and their families.
+These goaloriented activities are meant to be culturally meaningful and important to the needs of patient and their families.
 Activities include daily life and work skills, exercise, recreation and crafts.
 Exercise tasks in animal models, have shown that specifically skilled type of exercises lead to increased angiogenesis in damaged cortical areas whereas unskilled activities did not show this positive change.
 It is believed that in humans too rehabilitation techniques would enhance neuroplastic changes.